Case study · Building in public

 Tailwind v4 + shadcn/ui

-Fast, consistent dark UI via design tokens; accessible primitives (Dialog, Popover, Select) without reinventing them.
+Fast, consistent dark UI from design tokens, plus accessible primitives (Dialog, Popover, Select) I didn't have to reinvent.

 IndexedDB + localStorage

-Client-only persistence, split by data shape: small JSON state in localStorage, large media blobs in IndexedDB.
+Local persistence split by shape: small JSON state in localStorage, large media blobs in IndexedDB (which is built for Blobs).

 Architecture